MonkeyInPrivite/mip-wiki/content/Database/unbrick.md

 1. Wait for the battery to run out *(This could take an **extremely** long time)* and then plug it in.
 2. If you are comfortable with doing so, open up your Kindle and unplug the battery.
 Then just plug it back in.

-Unless the physics that apply everywhere else on Earth are suspended in your house, your Kindle has now restarted
+Unless the physics that apply everywhere else on Earth are suspended in your house, your Kindle should have now restarted.
 # Accessing your Kindle with a Computer
 > [!IMPORTANT]
 > If you are not able to access your Kindle with a computer, you will have to continue to the [advanced steps](#advanced-steps).